Calipsoplus/JupyterHub-Kubernetes/README.md

          tag: 177037d09156
 This will download the official Data Science Notebook with a specific version(tag).
 Every user will then be given the Data Science Notebook when they spawn a Notebook.

-To pre-download and cache the container image for future use, each note in the cluster will need to run the following command:
+To pre-download and cache the container image for future use, each node in the cluster will need to run the following command:

 `docker pull jupyter/datascience-notebook`